hsauro/mcabook/_sources/quickTour.rst

 .. centered:: Thermodynamic equilibrium.

-This state is characterized by unchanging concentrations and all reactions rate equal to zero.
+This state is characterized by unchanging concentrations and all reactions rates equal to zero.
 We can summarize it by:

 .. math:: \frac{dS_i}{dt} = 0;\quad v_i = 0